forcedotcom/cli/releasenotes/README.md

  (GitHub issue [#2495](https://github.com/forcedotcom/cli/issues/2495), plugin-org PR [#868](https://github.com/salesforcecli/plugin-org/pull/868))

+* CHANGE: We removed the `plugin-login` plugin from Salesforce CLI.
+The plugin contained two general commands, both of which are deprecated: `org login` and `org logout`.
+Use specific commands instead, such as `org login web` or `org login jwt`.

+* CHANGE: We converted `plugin-packaging` from a JIT to a core plugin.

 * FIX: Your CLI configuration files are now cross-save safe.
 Wow!
 But what does that mean?
 Well, Salesforce CLI would sometimes try to save 2 copies of the same file concurrently, resulting in either an invalid JSON file or one of the "savers" losing their changes.
 To fix this issue, we redesigned how files are saved to try to be safer about concurrency.
 This fix applies to configuration files that you know and love, such as `sfdx-project.json` and org config files, as well as internal files that keep track of your configuration values, org authorization information, and various caches.
 (GitHub issues [#2423](https://github.com/forcedotcom/cli/issues/2423) and [#2528](https://github.com/forcedotcom/cli/issues/2528), sfdx-core PR [#959](https://github.com/forcedotcom/sfdx-core/pull/959))

 * FIX: The `org login access-token` command now honors the SF_ACCESS_TOKEN environment variable, in addition to SFDX_ACCESS_TOKEN.
 Side note: We encourage you to use the SF_ env vars because the old SFDX_ ones might go away one day.
 We also fixed the `--help` for the command to mention SF_ACCESS_TOKEN.
 (GitHub issue [#2574](https://github.com/forcedotcom/cli/issues/2574), plugin-auth PR [#864](https://github.com/salesforcecli/plugin-auth/pull/864))